-The Group's investments in local treasury bills are classified as financial assets measured at amortised cost.
+The Group's investments in certain local treasury bills and fixed deposits are classified as financial assets measured at amortised cost.
 Subsequent to initial recognition, they are measured at amortised cost using the effective interest method.
 The amortised cost is reduced by impairment losses.
 Interest income, foreign exchange gains or losses and impairment are recognised in profit or loss.
 Any gain or loss on derecognition is recognised in profit or loss.